BernieO/calcardbackup/README.md

 __Benefit of this approach:__ if the file `users.txt` gets in wrong hands, only this new user account is being compromised.
 __Drawback:__ no automatic inclusion of newly created addressbooks/calendars.
 Items will not be backed up unless being shared with that new user account.

+## nextcloud-snap users

+If you are running Nextcloud-snap (https://github.com/nextcloud/nextcloud-snap), you have to use option `-p|--snap` to tell calcardbackup to use the cli utility `nextcloud.mysql-client` from the snap package.
+In order for this to work, calcardbackup has to be run with sudo (running as root will fail).
+As path to Nextcloud use the path to the configuration files of nextcloud.
+In a standard installation this would be `/var/snap/nextcloud/current/nextcloud`.
+See example no.6 below.

 ## Usage examples

 1. `./calcardbackup /var/www/nextcloud -s -na -i -x`